Skyline Pigeon: Performances

 "Skyline Pigeon" was played on the radio as early as 1968.
 It was the most popular song during the very early period of John's musical career, yet it was not released as a single.
-It is, however, the most performed live and best known track from the Empty Sky album.
+It is the most performed live and best known track from the Empty Sky album.
 The song was performed live in various eras and venues throughout John's career, mainly in Britain, and frequently during his solo shows and pairings with the percussionist Ray Cooper.
-John has always said he regards "Skyline Pigeon" as one of the first "great" songs that he and Taupin wrote.
-John performed the song at the funeral of the AIDS victim and friend Ryan White in 1990 on a grand piano, although he played Roland Piano on tour and in the studio at the time.
+John has said he regards "Skyline Pigeon" as one of the first "great" songs that he and Taupin wrote.
+Following the death of his friend Ryan White from AIDS in 1990, he performed the song at his funeral on a grand piano, although he played Roland Piano on tour and in the studio at the time.

 Apart from its earlier appearances on record, a live, solo piano version recorded at the Royal Festival Hall in London during summer 1974 was also included as the opening number on the "Here" side of the Here and There album in 1976, a place it retained in the 1995 2-CD expanded version remixed by the album's original producer, Gus Dudgeon.
 It was also released on Volume 1 of two EltonJohn.com limited-edition CDs recorded live in Madison Square Garden, as part of a series of solo performances John gave in October 1999.
 The song received a brief revival during a UK tour in 2009.

 The 1972 version was a hit in Brazil.
 A live performance from 17 January 2009 was broadcast on TV along with the rest of an entire concert John performed in São Paulo, Brazil.
 Again in Brazil in 2011, he played the song during a concert at Rock in Rio in front of 150,000 people in Rio de Janeiro, on 23 September.
 During the 2013 tour he played the song again in São Paulo, on 27 February, and in Porto Alegre, on 5 March.

 A 1968 piano demo version of the song was included on CD 4: Rarities, Part Two of John's 2021 boxed set, Jewel Box.